cyrildiagne/fstq/README.md

 # FSTQ

-A fast and simple task queue for intensive workloads (ML, GPU, video rendering...etc) using Firebase.
+A fast and simple task queue with Firebase.

 <!-- - **Ideal for intensive GPU inference**